Zheng-Yunhao/Zheng-Yunhao.github.io/_pages/sf-ohip-tmd.md

 The total score provides a global index of TMD-specific oral health impact, whereas the domain scores help characterize the main source of patient burden.

-### Use notice

-The SF-OHIP-TMD is derived from the OHIP-TMD.
-Users should cite the original OHIP-TMD publication and the SF-OHIP-TMD validation study when using this short form.

 ## Citation

 Zheng, Y., Yap, A. U., Wong, H. L., Tao, W., Liu, C., Wang, J., & Xiong, X. (2026). **Development and validation of the short form OHIP-TMD (SF-OHIP-TMD): A four-factor eight-item scale for assessing oral health impact in temporomandibular disorders.** _Clinical Oral Investigations_, 30(6), 277. https://doi.org/10.1007/s00784-026-06964-y